cburgyan/project4/README.md

 </ul>
 </ul>

-Now, let's look at the models.
+Now, let's look at the correlaitons.

 <sup>1</sup><sub style='font-size: 10;'> This was the most salient outlier z-score but there were about 300 distinct outlier z-scores tested in the neural network models using a hyperband tuner.</sub>